For educational and research purposes only, not investment advice.

 • trader

-Takes the research synthesis and writes a concrete proposal: action (BUY/SELL/HOLD), conviction, target sizing as a percentage of a hypothetical portfolio, and an entry plan.
+Takes the research synthesis and writes a concrete trade plan: entry, sizing as a percentage of a hypothetical portfolio, and a stop.
 This is the only phase that proposes a number.

 phase_04